Upper Body Exercises for Wrestling

 To be clear, functionality doesn’t mean standing on one leg on a balance ball doing a single-arm cable press while juggling tennis balls.
 What it does mean is utilizing compound exercises to develop strength and power to improve movement patterns seen in the sport.

-In this article, I will be sharing my 10 favorite upper body exercises for wrestling, why I like each one and instructions on how to do them.
+I’ve worked 20 years as a Collegiate Strength Coach and in this article, I will be sharing my 10 favorite upper body exercises for wrestling, why I like each one and instructions on how to do them.

 Wrestling Upper Body Exercises